flemay/3musketeers/docs/guide/docker.md

 ### Use a different image

 Often image publishers offer different versions of the application/product.
-For instance [golang][linkGolang] has an image based on `alpine` which does not have `make`.
+For instance [golang&#8599;][linkGolang] has an image based on `alpine` which does not have `make`.
 It also has an image based on `stretch` which does.

 ```bash
 $ docker run --rm golang:alpine make